noxPHX/Power-Hole/README.md

 Finally, change the DNS server of your devices to the host on which you deployed the stack.
 Depending on your ISP, you might even be able to change it on your router's settings directly.

+You can access PowerDNS-Admin at `https://localhost` as it's the default server, from there you can create the entry to access Pi-hole.

 ## Contributing 🤝
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.